Z4nzu/hackingtool/README.md

     sudo hackingtool

  After Following All Steps Just Type In Terminal **root@kaliLinux:~** **hackingtool**
-### This Tool is in Beta Please Check And Send Querie,Errors, Suggestion & Also Send Feedback :)
 #### Some tool used in hackingtool By below authors :
 [thelinuxchoice](https://github.com/thelinuxchoice.git)